TuSimple/mxnet-operator/README.md

-# K8s Custom Resource and Operator For MXNet jobs
+# mxnet-operator: A Kubernetes operator for mxnet jobs

 ## Overview